VIC.GOV.AU | Policy and Advisory Library

 • requiring the parent to respond to the notice will convey the seriousness of the matter and is likely to elicit an improvement in attendance.

-Principals should be certain they have evidence to demonstrate the parent has not been meeting their responsibilities under the Act.
+Principals must be certain they have evidence to demonstrate the parent has not been meeting their responsibilities under the Act.
 This will be important in the event the School Attendance Notice leads to an Infringement Notice being sent to the parent and the parent wishes to appeal the decision or elect to have the matter heard in court.

 The process for issuing the School Attendance Notice, requiring the parent to respond and the further steps if the parent does not comply with the notice is very clear and is set by the provisions in the Education and Training Reform Act 2006 (Vic)External Link .